hyperledger/indy-hipe/README.md

-The most common preparations for writing and submitting a HIPE include talking the idea over on #indy and #indy-sdk, discussing the topic on our community calls (see the []Hyperledger Community Calendar](https://wiki.hyperledger.org/community/calendar-public-meetings)), and occasionally posting "pre-HIPEs" on the mailing lists.
-You may file issues on this repo for discussion, but these are not actively looked at by the teams.
+The most common preparations for writing and submitting a HIPE include talking the idea over on #indy and #indy-sdk, discussing the topic on our community calls (see the []Hyperledger Community Calendar](https://wiki.hyperledger.org/community/calendar-public-meetings)), and submitting a proposal to the [Discussions folder](Discussions/README.md).
+For discussion on Draft proposal HIPES we're trying out using both issues and pull requests for changes to HIPEs in the Draft folder.

-As a rule of thumb, receiving encouraging feedback from long-standing project developers, and particularly members of the relevant sub-team is a good indication that the HIPE is worth pursuing.
+As a rule of thumb, receiving encouraging feedback from long-standing project developers, and particularly members of the relevant sub-team is a good indication that the HIPE is worth trying to transition from a Discussion-track HIPE to a Standards-track HIPE.

 ## What the process is
 [What the process is]: #what-the-process-is